angular/material/CONTRIBUTING.md

 ### Documentation

-Each component's documentation is parsed from several places: the README and comments in the component's source files.
+A component's documentation is parsed from the README, and from comments in the component's source files.

 The component's general description goes in the README file.
-The contents of the README be displayed on the component's overview page with all of the demos.
+The contents of the README will then be displayed on the component's overview page with all of its demos.

-Then, the source comments will parsed to generate detailed API documentation pages.
+Then, source comments will parsed to generate detailed API documentation pages.

 We use the angular source-documentation conventions.
 Check any component's source file for examples.